Last updated on June 15th, 2018 at 02:13 am

 Recap List of At-Home-Gym Essentials:

-Resistance Bands: Resistance Bands are a great alternative to dumbbells.
+Resistance Bands are a great alternative to dumbbells.
 They add resistance to your workouts, however, they are less expensive and the bonus feature is that they travel well.
-Just pack them in your suitcase and you can workout out from your hotel room.
+Just pack the resistance bands in your suitcase and you can workout out of your hotel room.

-Medicine Ball: I have a 4 lb Medicine Ball.
-I could probably use a heavier one though.
-The medicine ball is great for exercises such as the Russian Twist, medicine ball push-ups and jackknife.
+I have a 4 lb Medicine Ball.
+I could probably use a heavier one though like a 6 pound ball.
+The medicine ball is great for exercises such as the Russian Twist, medicine ball push-ups, and jackknife.
 It will also help build your core by adding some resistance.

-Stability Ball: The Stability Ball is great for core exercises as well.
+The Stability Ball is great for core exercises as well.
 You can also target your arms, legs abs and butt with the stability ball and get a great workout.
-Checkout some great stability ball moves on Pop Sugar.

-Kettle Bells: Swinging Kettle bells is fun and easy!
+Swinging Kettlebells is fun and easy!
 You should try it!
 I always feel the burn in my thighs the next day!
-If you are not sure how to use kettle bells, you can always check out the Fitness Cheerleader’s post: How to Become A Stronger Runner with Kettlebells for ideas.
+If you are not sure how to use kettlebells, you can always check out Salad4lunch’s post: How to Become A Stronger Runner with Kettlebells for ideas.

-However, if you are looking for a free option, I suggest the Nike Training Club App for smart phones.
+If you are looking for a free option for strength training workouts, I suggest the Nike Training Club App for smartphones.
 I give a demonstration of a Nike Training Club Workout in the following video.
+Other great, but pricey workout programs that I have tried and loved include Beachbody’s P90X3 and 21 Day Fix.

-So, there you have it, the essentials for a successful home gym.
-I hope you enjoy.
+So, there you have it, the essentials for a successful at-home-gym.

 Join the conversation: